Geal/langsec-2017-usenix-article/article.md

 managers as an alternative.

 Think of how many parts of our infrastructure we could replace like this, bit by bit.
-It's a titanous task, so we need to start now.
+It's a Herculean task, so we need to start now.
 Talk about replacing a C library with an API compatible Rust one